theezak/BloomFilters/README.md

 ## Resizing a Bloom filter

 A Bloom filter can be folded through any factor of its size.
 For example: a Bloom filter with 500 cells can be folded by the following factors: 1, 2, 4, 5, 10, 20, 25, 50, 100, 125, 250, 500.
-A strategy is provided for folding, including a strategy that sizes Bloom filters with smooth numbers to increase the folding opportunities (see http://cedric.cnam.fr/fichiers/art_2629.pdf, https://en.wikipedia.org/wiki/Smooth_number and http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=096966BF3B52058BEBC90A463A806B19?doi=10.1.1.259.4308&rep=rep1&type=pdf).
+A strategy is provided for folding, including a strategy that sizes Bloom filters with smooth numbers to increase the folding opportunities (see http://cedric.cnam.fr/fichiers/art_2629.pdf, https://en.wikipedia.org/wiki/Smooth_number).
 Based upon the folding operator, a compression operator is provided that attempts to reduce the size of a Bloom filter utilized under its capacity without impacting its error rate.
 Similar fold and compress operations are provided for estimators.

 ## Serialization